-- Financial stability: - Quality of management systems and ability to meet the management standards prescribed in this part; - History of performance.
-The applicant's record in managing Federal awards, if it is a prior recipient of Federal awards, including timeliness of compliance with applicable reporting requirements, conformance to the terms and conditions of previous Federal awards, and if applicable, the extent to which any previously awarded amounts will be expended prior to future awards; - Reports and findings from audits performed under Subpart F-Audit Requirements of this part or the reports and findings of any other available audits; and a) Application Screening and Acceptance

-- The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities. - 3.
+- Financial stability; - Quality of management systems and ability to meet the management standards prescribed in this part; - History of performance.
+The applicant's record in managing Federal awards, if it is a prior recipient of Federal awards, including timeliness of compliance with applicable reporting requirements, failing to make significant progress in a timely manner, failing to meet planned activities in a timely manner, conformance to the terms and conditions of previous Federal awards, and if applicable, the extent to which any previously awarded amounts will be expended prior to future awards; - Reports and findings from audits performed under Subpart F-Audit Requirements of this part or the reports and findings of any other available audits; and - The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities. - 3.
 Application Selection Process: HUD will review each application from an eligible applicant and assign points in accordance with the selection factors described in this section.